aiidateam/aiida-core/docs/source/installation/guide_complete.rst

 ``core.psql_dos``
 -----------------

+.. tip::

+    The creation of the PostgreSQL user and database as explained below is implemented in an automated way in the ``verdi presto`` command.
+    Instead of performing the steps below manually and running ``verdi profile setup core.psql_dos``, it is possible to run:

+    .. code-block::

+        verdi presto --use-postgres

+    The ``verdi presto`` command also automatically tries to configure RabbitMQ as the broker if it is running locally.
+    Therefore, if the command succeeds in connecting to both PostgreSQL and RabbitMQ, ``verdi presto --use-postgres`` provides a fully automated way to create a profile suitable for production workloads.

 This storage plugin uses `PostgreSQL <https://www.postgresql.org/>`_ and the `disk-objectstore <https://disk-objectstore.readthedocs.io/en/latest/>`_ to store data.
 The ``disk-objectstore`` is a Python package that is automatically installed as a dependency when installing ``aiida-core``, which was covered in the :ref:`Python package installation section <installation:guide-complete:python-package>`.
 The storage plugin can connect to a PostgreSQL instance running on the localhost or on a server that can be reached over the internet.
 Instructions for installing PostgreSQL is beyond the scope of this guide.

-.. tip::

-    The creation of the PostgreSQL user and database as explained below is implemented in an automated way in the ``verdi presto`` command.
-    Instead of performing the steps below manually and running ``verdi profile setup core.psql_dos`` manually, it is possible to run:

-    .. code-block::

-        verdi presto --use-postgres

 Before creating a profile, a database (and optionally a custom database user) has to be created.
 First, connect to PostgreSQL using ``psql``, the `native command line client for PostgreSQL <https://www.postgresql.org/docs/current/app-psql.html>`_: